decard1337/The-Destroyer/README.md

 Put in the bot token at`botToken: "PUT TOKEN HERE"`.

-Run the bot with `node index.js or .` our you can run it start.bat.
+Run the bot with `node index.js or .` or you can run it start.bat.